Giving Children a Voice: Direct Work with Children Using the In My Shoes Interview

 Training in the use of the In My Shoes interview is offered in the following formats:

 One-day course for trainees who are comfortable and familiar with their computer system and are confident with working, communicating and interviewing children or vulnerable adults.

-Price: £95.00 per person for a group of 10 or 20 trainees plus trainer's expenses plus VAT.
+Price: £90.00 per person (including course materials and In My Shoes software) for a group of 10 or 20 trainees plus trainer's expenses plus VAT.